-Finally, EPA gathered manufacturing data for vinyl acetate and styrene-butadiene adhesive from ecoinvent version 2.1 (ecoinvent Centre, 2008).
+EPA gathered manufacturing data for vinyl acetate and styrene-butadiene adhesive from ecoinvent version 2.1 (ecoinvent Centre, 2008).
 The data for vinyl acetate manufacturing represents the European average at the plant, while data for adhesive manufacturing represents styrene-butadiene dispersion for latex at the plant.
 Both of these life-cycle datasets include infrastructure (i.e., energy and GHG emissions associated with producing the capital equipment used to make the products), which is not included in WARM's life-cycle boundaries.
-Because energy and GHG emissions associated with infrastructure are typically small, and the vinyl acetate and adhesive GHG emissions contribute to 1 percent and 10 percent of the total process energy respectively, we concluded that the additional inputs associated with infrastructure are likely small.
+Because energy and GHG emissions associated with infrastructure are typically small, and the vinyl acetate and adhesive GHG emissions contribute to one percent and 10 percent of the total process energy respectively, EPA concluded that the additional inputs associated with infrastructure are likely small.

 EPA took data on the manufacturing of vinyl flooring from the BEES model (Lippiatt, 2007).
 This source specifically analyzes VCT.
-Because the processing energy estimates for limestone, PVC, vinyl acetate, and VCT manufacturing do not include the precombustion energy of the fuels, ICF added precombustion values based on precombustion estimates by fuel types in Franklin Associates (2007).
-Although the plasticizer data do include precombustion energy, these estimates are representative of European processes.
-For consistency with the other inputs, ICF applied Franklin Associates precombustion energy estimates to the plasticizer.
-Precombustion energy is already included with the aggregated adhesive manufacturing data supplied by ecoinvent, and EPA was not able to disaggregate this data into precombustion and combustion estimates.
+Because the processing energy estimates for limestone, PVC, vinyl acetate, and VCT manufacturing do not include the pre-combustion energy of the fuels, pre-combustion values were added based on pre-combustion estimates by fuel types in Franklin Associates (2007).
+Although the plasticizer data do include pre-combustion energy, these estimates are representative of European processes.
+For consistency with the other inputs, EPA applied Franklin Associates pre-combustion energy estimates to the plasticizer.
+Pre-combustion energy is already included with the aggregated adhesive manufacturing data supplied by ecoinvent, and EPA was not able to disaggregate this data into pre-combustion and combustion estimates.

 EPA then multiplied the amount of energy required to acquire and produce one short ton of vinyl flooring, broken down by fuel mix, by the fuel-specific carbon content.
 The sum of the resulting GHG emissions by fuel type comprises the total process energy GHG emissions, including both carbon dioxide (CO2) and methane (CH4), from all fuel types used in vinyl flooring production.
-The process energy used to produce vinyl flooring and the resulting emissions appear in Exhibit 9-7.
+The process energy used to produce vinyl flooring and the resulting emissions appear in Exhibit 10-7.